atomicbird/momdec/README.md

     + (NSString *)decompileModelAtPath:(NSString *)momPath;

-Decompiles the `mom` or `momd` at the specified path and returns the file name of the decompiled model.
+Decompiles the `mom`, `momd`, or `app` at the specified path and returns the file name of the decompiled model.

 Other categories consist of just an `xmlElement` method, which returns an `NSXMLElement` representing the receiver's portion of the decompiled model document.